sumarhart/proto-cookbook/README.md

-This Project Pythia Cookbook covers ... (replace `...` with the main subject of your cookbook ... e.g., _working with radar data in Python_)
+This Project Pythia Cookbook covers visualizing precipitation anomalies over time through plotting time series and maps to compare to historical flood events.

 ## Motivation

-(Add a few sentences stating why this cookbook will be useful.
-What skills will you, "the chef", gain once you have reached the end of the cookbook?)
+The goal of this cookbook is to visualize precipitation anomaly data over Alabama with the eventual goal of comparing historical flood records and ERA5 data to lake sediment core data.
+Here we look at precipitation anomaly ERA5 data, plotting the monthly anomalies from 1979-2025

 ## Authors

-[First Author](https://github.com/first-author1), [Second Author](https://github.com/second-author2), etc. _Acknowledge primary content authors here_
+Sumar Hart

 ### Contributors